driemworks/mercury-blockchain/README.md

 ### Testing
 - example: $ go test ./node/ -test.v -test.run ^TestValidBlockHash$

+## Contributing
+If you'd like to contribute send me an email at tonyrriemer@gmail.com or message me on discord: driemworks#1849

 ## Acknowledgements
 - This repository's basis is heavily influenced by this repo and the associated ebook https://github.com/web3coach/the-blockchain-bar